 Mount Wachusett Community College has received a CCAMPIS grant (Child Care Access Means Parents in School) that can provide child care subsidies from 20 to 60% for qualified students.
-Students must enroll their children in one of the 75 pre-approved child care providers which includes the Garrison Center on the Gardner campus.
-For more information contact Deirdre Moran at (978) 630-9190 or email@example.com.
+Students must enroll their children in one of the 75 pre-approved, nationally accredited, child care providers which includes the Garrison Center on the Gardner campus.
+For more information contact Ann Reynolds at 978-630-9190 or email@example.com.

 Career Services: Planning & Placement

 Career Planning & Placement services are offered to students seeking either part or full-time employment.
 A summary of full-and part-time positions are posted on the Job Board next to room 135 for all interested students.
 A detailed listing and application procedure is provided at Jobs Online.
 Job openings from employers in business, industry, social services, and health fields are included.
 MWCC’s job referral system assists students in obtaining employment related to their fields of study.
 Seminars and individual sessions on portfolio development, resume writing and interviewing techniques are also offered.
 An annual job fair is held during the spring semester, giving students the opportunity to meet and interview with employers.
 Employers visit the college campus during the academic year with full-and part-time openings.

 For more information please call Career Services at 978-630-9254 or email: firstname.lastname@example.org